-In part two an informal but systematic method for evaluating the quality of arguments, the ARGmethod, is introduced.
+In part two an informal but systematic method for evaluating the quality of arguments, the ARG-method, is introduced.
 By assessing the acceptability of premises, the relevance of premises with regards to the conclusion they are supposed to support, and the logical connection between premises and the following conclusion, the ARG-method enables us to examine both structure and content of an argument.
-During this part of the course an introduction to bad arguments, so-called fallacies, is provided as well.

 In the third part the knowledge and skills provided in the first two parts will be applied to complete texts, seeking to isolate the arguments they present in a systematic way and evaluate whether or not they are good arguments.